 Related Reading: 12 Signs That You Are Dating A Stalker And Need To Breakup

 5. Negging is always passed off as ‘just a joke’

 When negging is disguised as a joke, it allows the neg to downplay the impact of their comments and create a sense of ambiguity.
 By framing the negging as humor, they may avoid immediate confrontation or criticism, making it more challenging for you to assert your boundaries.

 6. You end up feeling sorry

-They discount and discredit how their behaviour is making you feel to such an extent that you end up feeling sorry about having reacted at all.
+They discount and discredit how their behavior is making you feel to such an extent that you end up feeling sorry about having reacted at all.
 For standing up for yourself.
 Even though deep down you know you were right to hold your own, they act so hurt and defensive that you end up apologizing to them.

 7. A neg plays the victim card